 - Project objectives envision how the goal will be accomplished

 Only 64% of projects meet their goals.
 This means 36% have an idea of what they want to achieve but cannot properly execute objectives that help them meet these goals.
 This is why creating SMART goals and objectives is essential for project success.

-When used together, goals and objects help set priorities, measure progress, and ensure team alignment.
+When used together, goals and objectives help set priorities, measure progress, and ensure team alignment.